Sesamum radiatum

 Sesamum radiatum is a species of flowering plant in the Pedaliaceae.
 It is in the same genus as sesame, and is known by the English common names benniseed, black benniseed, black sesame, and vegetable sesame.
+(While the regular sesame, Sesamum indicum, may have black seeds, also referred to as black sesame, and is a related plant, it is a separate species from Sesamum radiatum.)
 It is native to west and central Africa, has been cultivated since ancient times in Africa, and is sometimes also used in tropical Asia where it has become naturalized to a small extent.

 Etymology

 Benniseed is a portmanteau of both the word benne and seed.
 Benne, meaning sesame derives from Gullah benne which is akin to Malinke bĕne.

 Use

 Culinary

 The seeds are eaten whole, made into a paste, ground into a powder, or pressed for a high-quality oil.
 The leaves can be eaten fresh or cooked and are used in Sub-Saharan Africa as a leaf vegetable.
 The leaves are mucilaginous in texture when cooked.
 The shoots can also be eaten and are used in soups and porridge.